Comunitea/external_ecommerce_modules/codecoupon_base/README.rst

 This module allows you to establish discount codes and apply them in the order in the confirmation stage.

-You can set several discount rules in the configuration of this module (in the menu of "Website" back-end section).
+You can set several discount rules in the configuration of this module in the menu Website > Discount coupons.

+You find three submenus: Coupons list, Module settings and History of usage.

 Author
 ------